 ♦ You understand the risk to capital in the event of an Issuer default and if the capital protection barrier is breached at maturity.

-♦ You understand the Plan may mature early, returning 100% of your Initial Capital plus a return equivalent to 8% per annum.
+♦ You understand the Plan may mature early, returning 100% of your Initial Capital plus the return shown in the brochure.

 ♦ You have a positive view of the performance of the FTSE 100 Index over the next 6 years

 ♦ You are willing to invest for a period of up to 6 years.